meet the instructors | news | links | testimonials | special events | our graduate brags

 Dear WOOF:

-There are 2 aspects in your situation that need to be addressed:
+There are 2 aspects in your situation that need to be addressed right away:

-First, your dogs behavior toward this little girl is not a sign that he needs more training.
+First, your dogs behavior toward this little girl is not a sign that he needs more "training" per se.
 He is reacting to what he considers to be a threat in a very normal canine way.
-The way that this little girl has mistreated him is the problem, and is what needs to be addressed first and foremost.
+The way that this little girl had mistreated him is the problem, and is what really needs to be addressed first and foremost.
+The following link:

 http://www2.the-kennel-club.org.uk/safe_and_sound.html